ICSE2025DroidDS/ICSE2025DroidDS/README.md

 `--memory`, `-mem`: Specify the maximum memory usage of the Java Virtual Machine(JVM).
 Default is `16G`.
 `--repo_extensive`, `-rpe`: Specify the Git repository path for the extensive AOSP.
 `--repo_extensive_name`, `-rpen`: Specify the project name for the extensive AOSP repository.
-`--hidden_extensive`, `-hde`: Specify the path to the CSV file containing extensive AOSP hidden flags.
+`--hidden_extensive`, `-hde`: Specify the path to the CSV file containing extensive AOSP non-SDK level flags.
 `--repo_aosp`, `-rpa`: Specify the Git repository path for the AOSP project.
 `--repo_aosp_name`, `-rpan`: Specify the project name for the AOSP repository.
-`--hidden_aosp`, `-hda`: Specify the path to the CSV file containing AOSP hidden flags.
+`--hidden_aosp`, `-hda`: Specify the path to the CSV file containing AOSP non-SDK level flags.
 `--commit_extensive`, `-ce`: Specify the commit hash for the extensive AOSP project.
 `--commit_aosp`, `-ca`: Specify the commit hash for the AOSP project.
 `--output`, `-o`: Specify the root directory for output files.